rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 However, within a release there are no such artifacts location.
 Hence, it is recommended that a task such as the [WIKI Updater](https://marketplace.visualstudio.com/items?itemName=richardfennellBM.BM-VSTS-WIKIUpdater-Tasks) is used to upload the resultant file to a WIKI.
 Though there are other options such as store the file on a UNC share, in an Azure DevOps Artifact or sent as an email.

+# Local Testing of the Task & Templates
+To speed the development of templates, with version 2.50.x, a [tool](https://github.com/rfennell/AzurePipelines/tree/master/Extensions/XplatGenerateReleaseNotes/V2/testconsole/readme.md) is provided in this repo to allow local testing.